ijwat/portfolio/README.md

 # portfolio

-Hi, I'm Justin Watson and this is a project I worked on in my Technical Writing Practicum.
-I was responsible for describing and documenting NetApp's FabricPool Architecture and Setup.
+Hi, I'm Justin Watson and this is my Technical Writing Portfolio!
+I am a graduate student at North Carolina State University studying Technical Communication.